Tips For Flying With Your Dog

 Some of us can't stand to leave our friends behind when we're on the road — even if they have four legs and fur.
-About 37 percent of Americans take their pets when they travel, according to a recent survey.
+About 37 percent of Americans take their pets when they travel, according to the American Pet Products Association.

 Also, be aware that transporting an animal in cargo is risky.
-You, your vet and the airline agent should discuss your pet’s breed, health, age and any other considerations before you reserve space for him.
-Remember that the weather and temperature can significantly affect him in the cargo area.
+You, your vet and the airline agent should discuss your pet’s breed, health, age and any other considerations before you reserve space for him/her.
+Remember that the weather and temperature can significantly affect your pet in the cargo area.

 The Humane Society of the United States says your pet will likely be happier at home than traveling with you.
 But if Fido is going, the Humane Society website recommends that you "weigh all the risks when deciding whether to transport your pet by airplane ...
 Consider all the alternatives to flying."
 They strongly suggest choosing the cabin over cargo if possible, adding, "While most animals flown in the cargo area of airplanes are fine, you should be aware that some animals are killed, injured or lost on commercial flights each year.
 Excessively hot or cold temperatures, poor ventilation and rough handling are often to blame."
 Visit the HSUS site for more information.

 Decide Where to Go

 Experts recommend taking a non-stop to lessen your pet's stress.
 A direct flight is the second-best choice.

 Be sure your airline will transport pets.
 Delta allows dogs to fly in the cargo compartment or the cabin.
 To travel in the cabin, the dog must fit comfortably in his/her kennel, which must fit under your seat.
 Seat sizes vary by aircraft, so call ahead to find out what size kennel you can bring.
 Cargo areas also have restrictions on kennel sizes.
 Reserve space in cargo or in the cabin early, since most airlines take only a limited number of animals per flight.